sorryshady/price2quote/memory-bank/activeContext.md

     - **NEW: Logo upload to Supabase storage**
     - **NEW: Background AI summary generation**

-18. Database & Storage Setup:
+22. Database & Storage Setup:

     - Companies and services tables created with proper relationships
     - **NEW: Quotes table with subscription tracking**
     - **NEW: Quote status enum (draft, sent, accepted, rejected, revised)**
     - **NEW: Quote services junction table for detailed service tracking**
+    - **NEW: quoteData JSON field for AI-generated content storage**
     - Supabase storage for company logos
     - Proper relationships and constraints
     - AI summary fields (aiSummary, aiSummaryStatus)